What to do

 If it's warm, you'll want to go for a good ice cream at Ben & Jerry's, Vermont's iconic ice cream shop.
 You'll find a wide variety of original flavors with creative names that are sure to put a smile on your face.

 Open daily from 11 a.m. to 10 p.m. with reduced hours in low season.

 This French bistro & bar is a Burlington institution, offering the “Panache of Paris and the Value of Vermont."
 It's the perfect place to enjoy a "steak frites" with a good beer!
 Local bands also perform some evenings.

 Open Tuesday-Saturday from 11 a.m. to 9 p.m.

 This American-style restaurant offers a true Vermont culinary experience with an emphasis on local ingredients.
 The atmosphere is warm and welcoming and the menu offers simple, delicious and well-presented dishes that vary with the seasons.
 The fresh and flavourful oysters are particularly popular.

-Open daily for dinner from 5 p.m. to 10 p.m.
-The bar opens an hour earlier and closes an hour later.
+Open Thursday-Monday for dinner from 5 p.m. to 10 p.m.

 *** Hours may vary ***